 In response to these problems, scholars, institutions and libraries have come together to explore alternative models for disseminating research as widely as possible.
 Open access journals, in which authors, funders, foundations, and now institutions, underwrite journal publication costs, is the model supported by the Compact for Open-Access Publishing Equity, with the goal of providing unrestricted access to scientific and medical literature for all who need or want it.

-In an age of increasing reliance on scientific and medical literature, MSKCC is proud to have joined some of the nation’s premier research institutions in setting aside funds to promote the publication of research results in open access journals.
+In an age of increasing reliance on scientific and medical literature, MSK is proud to have joined some of the nation’s premier research institutions in setting aside funds to promote the publication of research results in open access journals.
 Open access journals are those for which authors, rather than subscribers and readers, pay publication costs, making research available to all who want or need access.
 As journal subscription prices increase, access to critical scientific and medical literature becomes difficult or impossible for many clinicians, researchers, and healthcare professionals to view.

 Be an Advocate

 If you believe that publishing in open access journals in order to provide unrestricted access to your research is important, please let us know.
-The MSKCC Library promotes open access and we look for opportunities to share our authors’ thoughts on this initiative.
+The MSK Library promotes open access and we look for opportunities to share our authors’ thoughts on this initiative.

 Contact and Support